tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 The most recent method for learning kanji is referred to as [JP1K](learning-kanji.html#jp1k-method).
-In essence it's a specifically preformatted Anki deck.
+In essence, it's a specifically preformatted Anki deck.
 Once you learn all cards from the deck, it gives you the ability to recognize the most common kanji characters together with words that represent it.